Public Administration and Policy (PP)

 PP600: Administrative Law in Public Administration

 This course examines the fundamental concepts regarding administrative law in public administration and how public policy is crafted.
-You will examine the intergovernmental relations and the political and practical constraints that influence administrative policy, assess the rights of individuals as government employees, and examine the level of transparency in government agencies.
+You will examine the intergovernmental relations and the political and practical constraints that influence administrative policy, assess the rights of individuals as government employees, and examine the level of transparency in government agencies and actions.

 Quarter Credit Hours: 5 | Prerequisite: None